GabDiocadiz/GabDiocadiz/README.md

 - 📫 How to reach me **gddiocadiz@up.edu.ph**

-- 📄 Know about my experiences **C, C++, and SFML Project Development, Programming in Assembly, Java with the use of JavaFX**
+- 📄 Know about my experiences **C, C++, and SFML Project Development, Programming in Assembly, Java with the use of JavaFX, App development using Flutter and Dart, Use of SQL in MariaDB**

 - ⚡ Fun fact **Basketball Player, Sophomore Transferee from UP Cebu to UP Los Baños**